joebew42/joebew42.github.io/_posts/2020-06-24-moment-of-appreciation-retrospective.markdown

 ## The format

-If your team satisfies all the circumstances mentioned above, it's time to dive into the format of this retrospective, and in the following section, I will describe how to set up this format, all the phases, and the time duration.

-So, yes, this retrospective is **"100% remote-friendly"**.
+Yes, this retrospective is **"100% remote-friendly"**.
 It works really well on remote teams.

 [![The retrospective in action](/assets/trello-board-a-moment-of-appreciation-thumbnail.jpg)](/assets/trello-board-a-moment-of-appreciation-full.jpg)
 _This was one of the retrospective we experimented with this format.
 Trello did a good job.
 Click on the image to access the full size._